roguishmountain/movieAverage/README.md

 # average age of actors in movies currently playing.
 Comments:
 It runs kind of slowly.
-It takes about 3 minutes when I run it on my computer.
+It takes about 2.5 minutes when I run it on my computer.

-real	3m5.418s
+real	2m30.350s
-user	0m16.346s
+user	0m16.411s
-sys	0m4.461s
+sys	0m4.575s

 using the time commmand.
 This is due to the repeated wget calls.
 If this was scaled up or used over a long period of time a way to solve this could be to create a cache if there is enough memory.
 Actors that are more popular could have their html page source stored or their age/birthday stored so it wouldn't need to download the souce multiple times.
 It could also be run on seperate servers or threads to distribute the work.
 Since each the age caculation is isolated to the movie it would be simple to perform each averge calculation seperately.

+I stuck with using only IMDB instead of another source such as Wikipedia.
+I found that for some lesser known actors when I tried to create the link to their wikipedia page it didn't appear to be the correct person.
+It seemed safer to use the link to the actor's page instead of going to another source.
+Neither had an API or a useful API.

 Some actors don't have a birthday listed, so those are not factored into the average age.